chharvey/counterpoint/docs/spec/data-types.md

 ### Object
 The Object type is the parent type of all Solid Language Types.
 Every Solid Language Value is an Object.
+Some specific built-in subtypes of Object are described in the [Built-Ins](./built-ins.md) chapter.

 ### Unknown